bgiesing/brandongiesing.com/content/money/apps/index.md

 into sections of what type of stuff you do to earn.
 Each one includes some basic info and tips plus some even have dedicated pages full of tips for them.

 > If they are linked or include a code, it's my referral link!
-Plus, they are
-> shortened with Shorte.st which shows an ad redirect.
-So if they don't have a
+So if they don't
-> link or you don't want to use my referrals/paid links, just search for them
+> have a link or you don't want to use my referrals, just search for them with
-> with your favorite search engine instead.
+> your favorite search engine instead.

 ## Current